 Income from any source whatsoever is subject to income tax unless excluded by some specific provision of law.
 The exclusions are described in sections 22 (b) and 116 of the Internal Revenue Code.
-The principal exclusions are: 1.
-Armed Forces, Etc .- Members and veterans of the armed forces and their families should exclude from their income:
+The principal exclusions are

+1. Armed Forces, Etc.-Members and veterans of the armed forces and their families should exclude from their income:

+(a) All pay for active service as a member below the grade of commissioned officer, and the first \$1,500 of annual pay for active service as a commissioned officer.
-- (a) The first \$1,500 of annual pay for active service. (b) Mustering-out pay. - Contributions by the Government to monthly family allowances. - (d) Pensions and disability compensation to war veterans and their families. - Disability retirement pay (but other retirement pay is taxable).

-Interest on adjusted-service bonds. (f)
+(b) Mustering-out pay.

+- (c) Contributions by the Government to monthly family allowances. (d) Pensions and disability compensation to war veterans and their - families. - (e) Disability retirement pay (but other retirement pay is taxable). - (f) Interest on adjusted-service bonds.

-2. Social Security Benefits .-- Exclude benefit payments received from the Federal Government or from a State under the Federal social security program.
+2. Social Security Benefits .- Exclude benefit payments received from the Federal Government or from a State under the Federal social security program.

-3. Sickness and Injury Benefits .- Exclude amounts received as compensation for bodily injury or sickness, whether in the form of health and accident insurance, workmen's compensation, or damages.
-However, reimbursements on account of medical and dental expenses which were claimed as a deduction a prior year should be reported as income up to the amount of such deduction.
-4. Tax-exempt Interest.-Exclude interest on obligations of a State or political subdivision; interest on obligations of the United States issued prior to March 1, 1941, if made wholly exempt from taxation by the Act authorizing their issuance; and interest on not exceeding \$5,000 of United States savings bonds (at cost) and Treasury bonds (at face value) which were issued before March 1, 1941
+3. Sickness and Injury Benefits.-Exclude amounts received as compensation for bodily injury or sickness, whether in the form of health and accident insurance, workmen's compensation, or damages.
+However, reimbursements on account of medical and dental expenses which were claimed as a deduction in a prior year should be reported as income up to the amount of such deduction.

+4. Tax-exempt Interest.-Exclude interest on obligations of a State or political subdivision; interest on obligations of the United States issued prior to March I, 1941, if made wholly exempt from taxation by the act authorizing their issuance; and interest on not exceeding \$5,000 of United States savings bonds (at cost) and Treasury bonds (at face value) which were issued before March 1, 1941.

-.
-5. Gifts .- All bona fide gifts should be excluded, but so-called "gifts" received as compensation for personal services rendered are taxable
+5. Gifts.-All bona fide gifts should be excluded, but so-called "gifts"

-6. Bequests, Inheritances, Etc .- Property acquired by bequest, devise, or inheritance should be excluded, but any income earned by the property is taxable.
+received as compensation for personal services rendered are taxable.
+6. Bequests, Inheritances, Etc.-Property acquired by bequest, devise, or inheritance should be excluded, but any income earned by the property is taxable.

-7. Life Insurance .- Proceeds payable on account of death of the insured should be excluded, but if the proceeds are held by the insurer under an agreement to pay interest, the interest is taxable.
-Payments on a life or endowment policy (other than annuity payments) during the lifetime of the insured should be excluded until they equal the amount paid for the policy: the remaining payments are taxable.
+7. Life Insurance.-Proceeds payable on account of death of the insured should be excluded, but if the proceeds are held by the insurer under an agreement to pay interest, the interest is taxable.
+Payments on a life or endowment policy (other than annuity payments) during the lifetime of the insured should be excluded until they equal the amount paid for the policy; the remaining payments are taxable.

-8. Recoveries of Bad Debis, Etc .- Recoveries of bad debts, of prior-year taxes. or of payments on account of tax delinquencies, should be excluded if deductions for these items did not reduce the income tax liability of the taxpayer for any prior year.
+8, Recoveries of Bad Debts, Etc.--Recoveries of bad debts, of prior-year taxes, or of payments on account of tax delinquencies, should be excluded if deductions for these items did not reduce the income tax liability of the taxpayer for any prior year.